Governors and more: What to watch in Tuesday’s elections - NewsBreak

 Governors and more: What to watch in Tuesday’s elections

-(AP) It may be an odd-numbered year but Tuesday’s elections aren’t sleepy, local contests.
-V In Minneapolis, a city still shaken by George Floyd’s murder will vote on whether to disband its police department and create a new public safety agency.
+It may be an odd-numbered year but Tuesday’s elections aren’t sleepy, local contests.
+Voters in Virginia are weighing in on a governor’s race that could rattle President Joe Biden and Democrats in Washington.
+In Minneapolis, a city still shaken by George Floyd’s murder will vote on whether to disband its police department and create a new public safey agency.
 School board races across the country have become the new battlegrounds for partisan debates over race.

 What to watch as returns come in Tuesday: